Saharanpur blocks internet after caste violence

 Indian Democracy and Its Revolutionary Maoists

-By then, many of them have been deeply frustrated by the failure of their motion and became impassive about energetic radical politics.
+By then, many of them had been deeply frustrated by the failure of their motion and became impassive about energetic radical politics.
 After 1977, the Naxalites fragmented into several small agencies under distinctive leaders, corporations, and ideological positions.
 They had been conflicting with every other over the ideological-tactical debate with elements of private egotism.
 However, they couldn’t generate any significant effect within the socio-political milieu of India.
 Evading from direct political linkage, some former Naxals began putting up non-governmental groups to stay entrenched with social, monetary, cultural, environmental, criminal, human rights, and gender-associated issues.
-The contemporary Indian Maoists hint their lineage lower back to this iconic ultra left-wing rise-up.
+The contemporary Indian Maoists hint their lineage lower back to this iconic ultra-left-wing rise-up.

 II.